mlevison/APR-Markdown-Export/post/meeting-ground-rules-updated/index.md

   - "project-management"
   - "scrum-team"
   - "workshop"
+excerpt: 'At Agile 2007, I attended Jean Tabaka's (author of [Collaboration'
 ---

 At Agile 2007, I attended Jean Tabaka's (author of [Collaboration Explained](https://www.amazon.com/Collaboration-Explained-Facilitation-Software-Development/dp/0321268776/&tag=notesfromatoo-20)) session "Why I don't like Monday's", among other things she recommended establishing some ground rules for your team meetings.
 At the time my team created the following set: